reza-nasirigerdeh/dp-torch/README.md

 ```

 **Example2**: Train layer normalized version of DenseNet-20x16 with Mish activation on CIFAR-10 with cross-entropy loss function, SGD optimizer with learning rate of 1.0,
-batch size of 1024, epsilon of 6.0, delta value of 1e-5, and clipping value of 1.5 for 80 epochs:
+batch size of 1024, epsilon of 6.0, delta value of 1e-5, and clipping value of 1.5 for 80 epochs (RDP privacy accountant):

 ```
 python3 simulate.py --dataset cifar10 --model densenet20x16_ln --activation mish \